dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 #### Downstream bandwidth

-Mainly used for node back-to-source bandwidth and download bandwidth from Remote Peer.
+Used for node back-to-source bandwidth and download bandwidth from remote peer.
-When the peak bandwidth is greater than the default upstream bandwidth, `rateLimit` can be set higher to increase download speed.
+If the peak bandwidth is greater than the default downstream bandwidth, `rateLimit` can be set higher to increase download speed.
 It is recommended that the configuration be the same as the upstream bandwidth of the machine.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).